elicampbell845/Rhinoscript_imgtomesh/README.md

 Description:

-Image to mesh is a plugin that converts bitmap images into a mesh in Rhino.
+Image to mesh is a RhinoPython plugin that converts bitmap images into a mesh in Rhino.
 Pixel brightness gets mapped into Z displacement.
 The script will average multiple images together based on brightness per pixel, but all images used must have the same dimensions.
-Keep in mind that images larger than 1000 pixels in either direction can take a long time and produce extremely large meshes!
+Images larger than 1000 pixels in X or Y will produce meshes with a high polygon count.

+This tool is good for producing a pre-sculpt mesh for programs like ZBrush, Meshmixer or Blender.
+Performing planar intersections on the mesh can be useful for vector tracing, but curves need to be rebuilt and optimized.
+Higher resolution means more pixel interpolation artifacts/quads in the mesh.
+Best bet is to try images at different resolutions until you get satifactory results.

 Instructions: